-G. DEADLINE SEVEN - Final report due
+E. DEADLINE FIVE - Final report due

 Expectation is a standard technical formatted report with good organization, good grammar, spelling, and focused on the project.
-Pdf version is preferred.
+PDF version required (not PPT or ODF or DOCX etc since these will look differently on different computers).